moneytech/cadex-os/README.md

 # Cadex OS

 [![Build Status](https://travis-ci.org/OpenCreeck/Cadex-OS-Official.svg?branch=master)](https://travis-ci.org/OpenCreeck/Cadex-OS-Official)

-Cadex OS is a Unix-like based operating system targeting x86 systems.
-This project is based on the [basekernel](https://github.com/dthain/basekernel) project
+Cadex OS is a 32-bit UNIX-like based operating system.

 Cadex OS is a free and open-source project.
 You can fork this project and make your own OS from this.
-Cadex OS is always Unix-compatible, except that Cadex OS doesn't support VFS (Virtual filesystem) and some Unix libraries are also missing.
+Cadex OS is UNIX-compatible, except that Cadex OS doesn't support VFS (Virtual filesystem) and some UNIX libraries are not implemented.

 Cadex OS can boot an Intel PC-compatible virtual machine in 32-bit protected mode, with support for VESA framebuffer graphics, ATA hard disks, ATAPI optical devices, process management, memory protection, small graphics, a standard libc, C++ language support and basic filesystem (DFS).
-You can write programs for CadexOS by using the SDK for Windows or cloning the source and adding another application.
+Cadex OS supports ELF executables, therefore apps are also supported

 ## Some useful info about Cadex OS